Delaware State Police: 15-Year-Old Girl Shot, Killed Inside New Castle County Apartment

 NEWPORT, Del.
 (CBS) — Delaware State Police say a 15-year-old girl was shot and killed inside of a New Castle County apartment on Saturday.
 The incident happened shortly before 10 p.m. at the Newport Terrace Apartments on Bennett Court.

-The victim was identified to CBS3 by her family as Emomi Rivers.
+The victim was identified to CBS3 by her family as Emomi Rivers Boyd.
 Emomi’s family says she was taken from them too soon.

 Her brother says Emomi was a loving sister and he’s going to miss her every day.
 Now police working to figure out what happened in the moments before that gun was fired.